cse12x/java-tutorial/book_source/source/io_files.md

 ```
 ````

-This code yield the following output.
+This code yields the following output.

 ```text
 she